Franklin Graham: Personal life

 Graham married Jane Austin Cunningham of Smithfield, North Carolina, on 14 August 1974.
 Their wedding ceremony was officiated by Billy Graham, Franklin's father.
 They have four children: William Franklin Graham IV (Will), born in 1975, Roy Austin Graham (b.
 1977), Edward Bell Graham (b.
 1979) and Jane Austin Graham Lynch (Cissie) (b.
 1986).
 Graham and his wife have thirteen grandchildren.
 He now lives in the mountains of Boone, North Carolina, with his wife.

 Graham underwent heart surgery in November 2021, to treat constrictive pericarditis.

 Works

-Franklin Graham is editor-in-chief of BGEA's Decision magazine, funded by his father in 1960.
+Franklin Graham is editor-in-chief of BGEA's Decision magazine, founded by his father in 1960.
 Graham has own column in the journal.